mwarning/guest-counter/README.md

 Options can be set at the top of the script.

 * `DEVICE_AGE_HOURS`
-  Count devices that are less than n hours old.
+  Count devices are in the network for less than n hours.
   Default: 8

 * `IF_NAME`